 "[…] there is a close link between how roads are built and how people use them [...]
 If perceptual clues are clear and consistent, the task of adaptation is made easier and the response of drivers will be more appropriate and uniform."

 5-leg intersections are uncommon.
-Altering the intersection to have only 4 legs would make the roadway more consistent with what drivers expect and would, in turn, help drivers to navigate the intersection in a more predictable and successful manner.
-Closing a leg of the intersection also increases the amount of protected pedestrian space.
+Altering the intersection to have only 4 legs would have made the roadway more consistent with what drivers expect and may have, in turn, helped drivers to navigate the intersection in a more predictable and successful manner.
+Closing a leg of the intersection would have also increased the amount of protected pedestrian space.

 Could a mini-roundabout be installed at the 5-leg intersection?

 We have investigated the possibility of a mini-roundabout at this intersection and it would unfortunately not be feasible due to the geometry of the intersection and presence of utility infrastructure.